Skip to main content Skip to footer

-Scottish Civic Trust was set up in 1967, to help people connect to their built heritage and take a leading role in guiding its development.
-In its infancy, it successfully campaigned for the restoration of Edinburgh’s New Town, was instrumental in the revitalisation of New Lanark and can also claim credit for bringing Doors Open Days to the United Kingdom.
+We have successfully campaigned for the restoration of Edinburgh’s New Town, were instrumental in the revitalisation of New Lanark and can also claim credit for bringing Doors Open Days to the United Kingdom.

-• We are robust and independent in advocating for Scotland’s places and spaces
+• We are robust and independent in advocating for Scotland’s places and buildings

 • We are positive about the future of the built environment